Employment Dispute Arbitration Procedure

 7. The arbitrator shall issue a written, reasoned award.

 In order for the Employment-Related Mass Claims Protocol to apply to arbitrations that are the subject of an employment-related contract, which provides for arbitration under the International Institute for Conflict Prevention and Resolution (“CPR”) Rules for Administered or Non-Administered Arbitrations, specific reference to the Protocol must be made in the contract, and it is incumbent on the employer to provide access to the then-current version of the Protocol to their counterparties prior to the counterparties’ acceptance of the contract.
+You are encouraged to consult the FAQs to learn more about the Protocol.
+CPR reserves the right to refuse to administer an arbitration under the Protocol where the employer has in its arbitration agreement with the employee fundamentally altered the terms of the Protocol.

 Companies wishing to develop Employee ADR programs may wish to consult our Model Employment Procedures.